justinmed37/oracle/devops/README.md

 ## Current State
 There are two **runtime** modes for this tool set.

-- Local: Runs in a local docker container for development
+- Local: Runs in a local docker container for development.
+Uses individual user ~/.oci/config.
+- Remote: Runs in a container or function in OCI.
+Uses resource principal auth.
+    - These Remote functions will primarily be called / invoked from GitHub Actions

 ## Notes